Skip to content

 Staff Opportunities at Humber Arboretum

-There are many ways for faculty and staff of Humber College or the University of Guelph-Humber to connect with the Humber Arboretum, whether it be for professional uses, personal development, or to enhance your own health and wellness.
+There are many ways for faculty and staff of Humber Polytechnic or the University of Guelph-Humber to connect with the Humber Arboretum, whether it be for professional uses, personal development, or to enhance your own health and wellness.
 No matter what your role in the post-secondary community, the Humber Arboretum has options for you.

 Take Part in Tours and Team Building